sobti/TSAI/S15/readme.md

      - Download all the .pt file from the shared drive

-   ### Final Weight after training 50K images in a set(*This will be fed into final training set of 400K images*) -
+   ### Final Weight after training 50K images in a set(**This will be fed into final training for 400K images**) -

    - [Final weight for 50K sets](https://drive.google.com/open?id=1HNaIk27unwtBCykzPh5lTsIaOKKkMAGF)

    - In the above link , Download - Depth_128_5.pt

-   * This weight is best suited for images having building as background and object as foreground .Please refer dataset (mentioned below) for refernece *
+   * This weight is best suited for images having building as background and object as foreground .Please refer dataset (mentioned below) *

    ### Zip Dataset - [Dataset](https://drive.google.com/open?id=1HNaIk27unwtBCykzPh5lTsIaOKKkMAGF)